istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 low-level, standards-compliant CNI implementation present in Kubernetes clusters to offer the high-level policy and security controls users need at scale.

-Basically, before you can do things like secure pod traffic with mTLS and apply lots of high-level authN and authZ policy at the service mesh layer, you must have a functional Kubernetes cluster with a functional CNI implementation, to make sure the basic networking pathways are set up so that packets can get from one pod to another (and from one node to another) in your cluster.
+Basically, before you can do things like secure pod traffic with mTLS and apply lots of high-level authentication and authorization policy at the service mesh layer, you must have a functional Kubernetes cluster with a functional CNI implementation, to make sure the basic networking pathways are set up so that packets can get from one pod to another (and from one node to another) in your cluster.